OmarSalah95/Lambda-Treasure-MUD-Automation/README.md

 # Player actions
 All player interactions are initiated by loading the command prompt by running `python adv.py` from root directory.
-- Note that a valid API key is required to submit any API requests.
+- Note that a valid API key in a `api_key.txt` file is required to submit any API requests.
 - REPLY command prompt can be exited by running the `quit` command.